MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-deploy-web-service-publish-manage-in-r.md

 Realtime web services, like all web services, are also identified by their name and version.
 These lower latency, faster load services take only a model object created with supported functions.
 No other R code is supported with Realtime web services.
 Additionally, you do not need to specify inputs or outputs since realtime web services default to data.frame inputs and outputs automatically.

-Realtime web services are supported only on Windows platforms only for R Server 9.1.
+Realtime web services were introduced in R Server 9.1 and were only supported only on Windows platforms in that release.
 However, the resulting web service can be consumed on any platform.
+In Machine Learning Server 9.2 and beyond, realtime is supported on all platforms.

 A code sample for publishing realtime services can be [found later in this article](#publishService).
 A longer [realtime example](#realtime-example) is also available.